 My advice would be to go early for the best selection.
 Uncarved pumpkins will last if kept in a cool, dry place.
 Then carve it closer to Halloween.
 Pumpkin patches are likely to be open whatever the weather.
 Wellies (or at least sensible shoes) and waterproofs advised!
 Although do check before travelling in adverse weather conditions.

 It’s also worth considering what you are going to do with the pumpkins afterwards.
 Sadly many tonnes of pumpkin go straight to landfill immediately after Halloween each year.
-The flesh of most varieties can be cooked and eaten in a range of tasty seasonal dishes, and any excess can be composted or left for birds and squirrels to eat.
+The flesh of most varieties can be cooked and eaten in a range of tasty seasonal dishes, and any excess can be composted.

 Pumpkin picking Derby